Eternal-Flame085/hotel-engine-code-test/README.md

 By default the searches are ordered by the anime titles but can be ordered using the `sort` parameter. with sort specify the attribute to sort by followed by `asc` or `desc` example: `searched_title asc` or `searched_title desc`.
 Accepted `sort` attributes: `searched_title`, `searched_counter`

+can also be filtered by titles using `title_filter` so any search with similar titles get returned too. example: `My Hero Academia`, `My Hero Academia: Two Heroes`

 Successful example response:
 ```